pero-ict-solutions/spree-enhanced-option-types/README.markdown

 ## Customization

-User interface change is limited only to _cart_form partial from original spree. it was separated into several subfiles to make customization and embeding in custom layouts easier.
+User interface change is limited only to _cart_form partial from original spree. it was separated into several subfiles to make customization and embedding in custom layouts easier.

-There are no inline styles (except for 2d table, that absolutelly requires some wire frame styles to look sane), you can either use provided _cart_form partial as a replacement for generic spree partial, or you can roll your own and only include one of variant choosing partials.
+There are no inline styles (except for 2d table, that absolutely requires some wire frame styles to look sane), you can either use provided _cart_form partial as a replacement for generic spree partial, or you can roll your own and only include one of variant choosing partials.